 High cooking temperature.
 Rapeseed oil has a high smoke point, which means it won't burn until about 400 degrees F. That makes it a good choice for frying mushrooms or roasting vegetables.

-Affordable.
-You may be able to buy rapeseed oil for less than half the price of olive oil.
+Affordability.
+You can often buy rapeseed oil for less than about half the price of olive oil.

 Possible Downsides of Rapeseed Oil

 Genetically modified.
 Most rapeseed oil sold in grocery stores is genetically modified.
-Growers genetically modify plants to produce higher yields and a more affordable product.
+Growers genetically modify plants to produce higher yields and more affordable products.

-There are some concerns about genetically modified foods and their effect on allergies, antibiotic resistance, and cancer.
-However, most research suggests that genetically modified products are generally safe.
+There is some concern about genetically modified foods and their effect on antibiotic resistance, allergies, and cancer.
+However, most research does suggest that genetically modified products are generally safe.

-If you want to avoid genetically modified foods, buy rapeseed oil that’s certified organic by the United States Department of Agriculture (USDA) or labeled as GMO-free.
+If you want to avoid genetically modified foods, buy rapeseed oil that’s labeled as GMO-free or certified organic by the United States Department of Agriculture (USDA).

 Highly processed.
 Rapeseed oil is heavily processed.
-A chemical solvent known as hexane is added to “clean” the oil.
-Then, a water filtration process removes free fatty acids, gums, and unappealing colors.
-While this is considered a safe process, it leads to lower contents of vitamin E and fatty acids, which may affect the oil’s health benefits.
+Hexane, a chemical solvent, is added to “clean” the oil.
+Then, a water filtration process removes gums, free fatty acids, and unappealing colors.
+Although this is considered a safe process, it leads to lower contents of fatty acids and vitamin E, which may affect the health benefits of rapeseed oil.